How to Prepare for What You’ve Never Seen

 - Write out three compositions with the same meter, key, and note patterns and learn to perform your own works.

-Simply bringing all your musical and performance techniques together will result in an outstanding sight-reading performance.
+Simply bringing all of your musical and performance techniques together will result in an outstanding sight-reading performance.

 Dr. Randall Bayne, CEO